TedsWoodworking Plans and Projects

 In addition to screws or nails, wood glue can provide extra strength and stability to your planter box.
 It helps to bond the pieces of wood together, ensuring a solid construction.
 Look for a waterproof wood glue that can withstand exposure to moisture.

-See also How Do I Create Custom Wooden Signs?
+See also How Do I Make A Wooden Cutting Board?

 Measuring Tape